 Available, delivery time: 1-3 days

 DIN EN 1869 applies to permissible fire blankets or extinguishing blankets.
 According to this regulation, extinguishing blankets may be used for grease fires with a capacity of up to three litres.
-The safety requirements presuppose an extinguishing blanket made of glass fabric.
+The safety requirements presuppose an extinguishing blanket made of glass fibre fabric.
 It may only be used by one person.
 The fire blanket must also be tested for electrical conductivity in order to minimise the potential risk of electric shock if used.

 The size of the fire blanket depends on the intended use.